Rdawson96/WhitbyBC/README.md

 - Index Page
   - The W3C Markup Validator found errors where I had given a href value an alt attribute on the index page.
 I was able to delete this.
   - The W3C Markup Validator also found multiple stray end div tags that I deleted from the code.
   - The last error the validator found was that I had used a button as a descendent of an a element.
-I amended this by removing the button and applying css styling to the a attribute
+I amended this by removing the button and applying CSS styling to the a attribute
   - ![image of Index page validation errors](assets/readme-images/index-page-errors.png)
 - Volunteer Page
   - The W3C Markup Validator found an error in the use of a % as a measurement on the Iframe.
 I fixed this by applying an ID and using a percentage through the CSS file.